About Your Account

 - Place nothing on top of materials, except book weights

 - Turn pages slowly and carefully, touching only the margins if possible

-- Do not push down on books
+- Do not push down on books to flatten them

 If you are unsure of how to handle materials, please ask reference staff for assistance.